simbrain/simbrain.net/readme.txt

 Some things _not_ currently stored here
 ----------------------------------------

-* The actual download files
+The actual download files.
-* javadocs
-* Other documentation (It's already in the main simbrain repo so would be redundant here)
+	These are manually uploaded to the site.

+The javadocs, in Documentation/apidocs.
+	These must be manually generated using the javatool and uploaded.

+The Simbrain documentation,in Documentation/docs.

+	This is synced from the main simbrain repository.
+	Currently drawing from Simbrain 4.0 Branch.
+	To sync use put_docs.sh